 "Seat Lift Mechanisms.
-Seat lift mechanisms need to be considered for patients who are unable to achieve the standing position when seated in a conventional height seat, when the patients have the ability to ambulate independently in a safe manner once in the standing position (refer to PCM Clinical Practice Recommendations for Seat Lift Mechanisms
+Seat lift mechanisms need to be considered for patients who are unable to achieve the standing position when seated in a conventional height seat, when the patients have the ability to ambulate independently in a safe manner once in the standing position (refer to PCMP Clinical Practice Recommendations for Seat Lift Mechanisms

 The process involves a referral from a primary care provider to Prosthetics.
 An exam by a doctor and a prescription.